rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Settings/backup_restore/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- This code file defines the Backup & Restore page within the application's settings, serving as a central interface for managing data backup and restoration processes<br>- It facilitates user interactions for scheduling backups, initiating manual backups, restoring data from backups, and integrating with external storage providers like Google Drive<br>- Overall, it enhances data resilience and user control over data management by providing a cohesive, user-friendly interface for backup operations within the application's architecture.</td>
+													<td style='padding: 8px;'>- This code file implements the user interface for the backup and restore functionality within the applications settings section<br>- It provides users with options to manage data backups, including scheduling, manual backups to Google Drive, and restoring data<br>- By integrating with external services like Google Drive and handling sensitive operations such as encryption, this component ensures a secure and user-friendly experience for data management, aligning with the overall architectures focus on reliable, accessible, and secure data handling workflows.</td>
 												</tr>
 											</table>
 											<!-- hook Submodule -->